bevacqua/rome/README.md

 There are a few default validator factories provided by Rome to make your life easier.

 These methods take a `moment`, a `Date`, a `string` that can be parsed into a `moment` using `inputFormat`, or a DOM element that Rome could use to look up another Rome instance.

-If you passed in a DOM element, the validator will look up the associated Rome instance and compare using its value.
+If you passed in a DOM element, the validator will look up the associated Rome instance and validate using its value.
+The first time the validator is executed on any inline calendar, the `'data'` event for that calendar will be hooked to refresh the related calendar.

 All of these methods expect a native `Date` object and compare it to the provided value.
 For usage examples you can [refer to the demos][3].